QuigAnskY/pet_projects/Bolid.Team/README.md

 * Bar chart: differences between revenue and the mean revenue in numbers and percentages.

 Dashboard is available [here](https://datalens.yandex/afdmgzi60ovez)

-### Контактная информация:
+### Contact information:
 Created by: Evgenii Kutlusurin

-#### Примечание
+#### Important notice
-Important notice: current dashboard and its source data does not contain any confidential information.
+Сurrent dashboard and its source data does not contain any confidential information.